keithfykai/SC1015-Project---Cardiovascular-Disease-/README.md

 # About:

-This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on .
+This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on exploring the factors that affect Heart Disease.

 # Contributors:
 1. @evertone13